locaal-ai/obs-cleanstream/README.md

 # obs-cleanstream
 **🚧 EXPERIMENTAL 🚧**

-CleanStream is an OBS plugin that cleans live audio streams from unwanted words and utterances.
+CleanStream is an OBS plugin that cleans live audio streams from unwanted words and utterances using AI.

 **🚧 EXPERIMENTAL 🚧**